erasmolpa/profile/README.md

 - **Responsibilities:**
     - As a Software Engineer, I worked on several projects using different technologies and frameworks for email marketing projects.
 - **Achievements:**
     - Re-designing and implementing online campaign distribution platforms.
-I migrated these platforms from Java to a Php RESTful architecture and C++.
+I migrated these platforms from Java to a PHP RESTful architecture and C++.
     - Building an events tracking platform.
 This application is used for saving all the information and events generated by users who receive advertising campaign emails and newsletters.
 It also manages lead redirects and pixel events.
 The application has been developed as an API system, allowing our partner companies to integrate and use the API services.

 - **Technologies:**